gauchm/ealstm_regional_modeling/README.md

 ## Citation

-If you use any of this code in your experiments, please make sure to cite the following publication
+If you use any of this code in your experiments, please make sure to cite our paper as well as the following original publication by Kratzert et al.:

 ```
 Kratzert, F., Klotz, D., Shalev, G., Klambauer, G., Hochreiter, S., Nearing, G., "Benchmarking